DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep.md

 online “courtship” or “dating” within the globalizing world, as the local and global definitions amalgamate in virtual environments.

-Digital intimacy has becomes a normative mode of social interactions within other mediums online, such as SNS and mobile applications.
+Digital intimacy has become a normative mode of social interaction within other mediums online, such as SNS and mobile applications.
 Rosen et al. gives examples of studies that have found the increase in such online environments: an early study shows that 75% of online-formed